wd5gnr/bashrc/README.md

 The script only creates links if they don't exist and will rename any previous file to have a .backup extension.

+*Update* I have quit using the git sync and instead have Syncthing keep the ~/.bash.d folder in sync across machines.
+Either way works, but if you do that, you can modify the scripts to not to a git pull on startup.

 ## Note about Scripts
 NOTE: The .sh files are NOT proper shell scripts.
 They are sourced.
 You do not need to start them with #!/bin/bash (although you can) and they do not need to have executable permissions.

+One byproduct of this is that you should NOT set traps in the scripts.
+If you must (and, yes, sometimes you must), you should either reset the trap when done or run in a subshell (that is  ( trap .... ; xxx .... )

 ----------